 The grade of I becomes F if the work is not completed before the end of the eighth week of the following semester in attendance.
-Exceptions to this provision may only be granted by the dean.
+Exceptions to this provision may only be granted by the vice president for academic affairs.